ibm-cloud-docs/codeengine/subscription-cron.md

 ```
 {: screen}

-## Defining additional `CloudEvent` attributes
+## Defining additional event attributes
 {: #additional-attributes}

-When you create a subscription, you can define additional `CloudEvent` attributes to be included in any events that are generated.
-These attributes appear similar to any other `CloudEvent` attribute in the event delivery.
-If you choose to specify the name of an existing `CloudEvent` attribute, then it overrides the original value that was included in the event. **ANDREAS DOES THIS APPLY TO UI OR ONLY CLI?**
+When you create a subscription, you can define additional event attributes to be included in any events that are generated.
+These event attributes appear similar to any other `CloudEvent` attribute in the event delivery.
+If you choose to specify the name of an existing `CloudEvent` attribute, then it overrides the original value that was included in the event.

-To define addition attributes, use the `--extension` options with the [**`ibmcloud ce sub cron create`**](/docs/codeengine?topic=codeengine-cli#cli-subscription-cron-create) CLI command.

 For more information, see [Can I use other `CloudEvents` specifications?](/docs/codeengine?topic=codeengine-subscribing-events#subscribing-events-cloudevents)

+From the console, you can specify event attributes as key-value pairs from the **General** tab for your Periodic timer (cron) event subscription.

+With the CLI, to define additional attributes, use the `--extension` options with the [**`ibmcloud ce sub cron create`**](/docs/codeengine?topic=codeengine-cli#cli-subscription-cron-create) CLI command.

 ## Deleting a subscription
 {: #subscription-delete-cron}